-- (39) The information in the dossier shows that, despite having been informed of a variety of facts pointing to a high risk of fraud, the Danish authorities did not require a comprehensive guarantee for the six transit operations equal to the full amount of the duties and other charges payable, as they should have done.
-They therefore failed to fulfil their obligations in that they did not act with due diligence. - (40) Furthermore, after finding that fraud was being perpetrated the Community authorities had repeatedly asked the national authorities to use the early warning system for these goods.
-Yet the competent authorities did not use this system for the operations concerned. - (41) In the Commission's view, the above circumstances and the negligence of the competent Danish authorities therefore constitute a special situation within the meaning of Article 239 of Regulation (EEC) No 2913/92. - (42) As for the second condition laid down in Article 239 of Regulation (EEC) No 2913/92, namely the absence of deception or obvious negligence on the part of the person concerned, the Danish authorities stated in their request of 27 June 2003 that their investigations had cleared the firm of any involvement in the fraud concerned and that its approach could not be described as obviously negligent. - (43) Post-clearance entry of import duties in the accounts is therefore justified in this case, and the remission of import duties is also justified,
+- (39) Furthermore, after finding that fraud was being perpetrated the Community authorities had repeatedly asked the national authorities to use the early warning system for these goods.
+Yet, as stated by the Danish authorities in their letter of 31 July 2003, the competent authorities did not use this system for the operations concerned. - (40) In the Commission's view, the above circumstances and the negligence of the competent Danish authorities therefore constitute a special situation within the meaning of Article 239 of Regulation (EEC) No 2913/92. - (41) As for the second condition laid down in Article 239 of Regulation (EEC) No 2913/92, namely the absence of deception or obvious negligence on the part of the person concerned, the Danish authorities stated in their request of 31 July 2003 that their investigations had cleared the firm of any involvement in the fraud concerned and that its approach could not be described as obviously negligent. - (42) Therefore, in respect of the amount of XXXXXX, post-clearance entry of the import duties in the accounts and remission of those duties are justified in this case and in respect of the amount of XXXXX, repayment of import duties is justified in this case,